bettdouglas/grpc-dart-docs/docs/databases/01-crud_with_stormberry.md

 ```
 :::

+Make sure that you also run the migrations as specified at [Migrations Section](#migrations)

 With the new database changes to use views, there will be changes on the `UserRepository` as the queries will be updated to match the new views.
 The changes are quite explanatory since without the views, we queried the `UserView`, but with views, we have queries that query `CompleteUserView` ,`FullUserView` and `BaseUserView`

 :::tip